eshun/Luckysheet/docs/guide/api.md

 	Specify one or more selection areas in the worksheet to be selected and choose whether to highlight or not.
 Multiple format settings are supported.

-	Special reminder, the selection range setting involved in Luckysheet can refer to this setting
+	Special reminder, the selection range setting involved in sheet can refer to this setting

 - **Usage**: